guusj/books/Warbreaker_BrandonSanderson.md

 Vasher began walking.
 Vivenna hurriedly caught up.
 “Are we going home?” the girl asked.
 “Where have we been?
 It’s late, and I shouldn’t be out.
 Who’s that woman?”
 _She doesn’t remember_, Vivenna realized. _Doesn’t remember where she’s been . . . probably doesn’t remember anything of the entire experience._
 Vivenna looked again at Vasher, walking with his ragged beard, eyes forward, child in one arm, Nightblood in the other.
-He walked right up to a mansion’s gates then kicked them open.
-He moved onto the mansion grounds, and Vivenna following more nervously.
+He walked right up to a mansion’s gates, then kicked them open.
+He moved onto the mansion grounds, Vivenna following more nervously.
 A pair of guard dogs began barking.
 They howled and growled, getting closer.
 Vivenna cringed.
 Yet, as soon as they saw Vasher, they grew quiet, then trailed along happily, one hopping up and trying to lick his hands.
 _What in the name of the Colors is going on?_
 Some people were gathering at the front of the mansion, holding lanterns, trying to see what had caused the barking.
 One saw Vasher, said something to the others, then disappeared back inside.
 By the time Vivenna and Vasher had reached the front patio, a man had appeared at the front doors.
 He wore a white nightgown and was guarded by a couple of soldiers.
 They stepped forward to block Vasher, but the man in the nightgown rushed between them, crying out.
 He wept as he took the child from Vasher’s arms.